 Patients typically report very little postoperative pain or downtime following thyroidectomy, and healing is usually complete within two weeks.
 Afterward, your surgeon may want to monitor your calcium levels with blood tests or observe your vocal cord function with an endoscopic exam of the vocal cords, called a laryngoscopy.
 If a total thyroidectomy is necessary, thyroid hormone replacement pills will be required indefinitely following surgery.
 Usually, a follow-up visit one to two weeks after surgery is scheduled to inspect the incision and remove any sutures.
 After that point, thyroid hormone levels are monitored periodically by an endocrinologist or primary care physician to assess the need for thyroid hormone replacement.
 However, most patients undergoing a thyroid lobectomy will not require any thyroid hormone replacement because the remaining thyroid lobe is usually able to meet the body’s requirements for thyroid hormone production.

-The ear, nose, and throat specialists at CornerStone Ear, Nose & Throat have years of experience performing thyroid surgery and helping patients with thyroid nodules.
+The ENT specialists at CornerStone Ear, Nose & Throat have years of experience performing thyroid surgery and helping patients with thyroid nodules.
 To learn more or to make an appointment, call 704-752-7575.